Neuronal-Oscillations/group-handbook/docs/admin/travel_and_conferences.md

 - Highlight and draw attention to noteworthy recent results
 - Invite critical feedback that strengthens the research

-> **For international conferences and workshops:** submissions based on preliminary concepts or future ideas do not qualify.
+> For international conferences and workshops: submissions based on preliminary concepts or future ideas do typically not qualify.
 The work must be grounded in real, discussable data.

 ---